KernFerm/screen-recorder-app/README.md

 - **dxcam** (for optimized screen capture)

 You can install these libraries using pip:
+- Dont have python?? use the `python3119.bat` to install python.
 ```
 pip install opencv-python-headless pillow pyautogui numpy customtkinter dxcam
 ```